Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Page Metafields

-Page metafields in Shopify let you add extra information to regular pages on your site, such as About, FAQ, or Shipping Policy pages.
+Page metafields in Shopify let you enhance standard website pages — like About, FAQ, or Shipping Policy — with additional details.

 Blog Metafields